diatomzone/diatomzone.github.io/collections/_articles/coding/webtips.md

 #### nice tag choices

 - use new paragraph `<p>` instead of line break `<br>`
+  - markdown does this when you double-enter
 - use <strong>strong</strong> `<strong>` and <em>emphasis</em> `<em>` instead of <b>bold</b> `<b>` and <i>italic</i> `<i>`
-  - they are semantic, work with screen readers, are less likely to confuse mobile styling (ex: bolding already bolded text), and can be styled individually
+  - they are semantic, work with screen readers, are less likely to confuse mobile styling (ex: bolding already bolded text), and can be styled in your stylesheet

 ---